 Angkor Thom & NGO circus project

-Early this morning opt to see Angkor Wat bathed in the spectacular golden light of sunrise.
+Early this morning there is an optional excursion to see Angkor Wat bathed in the spectacular golden light of sunrise.
 Later we head out to Banteay Srei temple, considered by many to be the art gallery of Angkor with some of the finest stone carvings in the world.
 Cut from stone of a pinkish hue, the Hindu temple is dedicated to Shiva and contains lavishly decorated libraries and stunning reliefs of divinities.
-Enroute to Banteay Srei stops will be made at an exotic butterfly sanctuary and the a village of Preak Dak where we support a community tree planting initiative.
+En route to Banteay Srei stops will be made at an exotic butterfly sanctuary and the village of Preak Dak where we support a community tree planting initiative.

 Our temple tour continues with a visit to the ancient city of Angkor Thom.
 This monumental fortified city is encircled by a 100m wide moat and is famed for the huge statue heads that glare down from every angle.
 In Angkor Thom we will see the fabulous Bayon Temple, Baphuon, the royal enclosure, and the Terraces of the Elephants and the Leper King.
 Last but not least is atmospheric Tra Prohm Temple where vast muscular tree roots envelop the crumbling towers and walls whilst the trees’ foliage dapples the temple in shade.